lumenoxs/lumenoxs/README.md

 - C/C++
 - SQL

-I do not know Type
+I do not know TypeScript, any repo with typescript is not mine and likely a fork

 ---
 ## 🚀 Projects